fabian57fabian/archero_bot_57/README.md

   - Windows
   - Ubuntu/Linux distro

-- Tested smartphones:
-  - samsung s8/s8+, s10e

 - Tested resolutions
+  - 1080x1920 is full working.
+Remaining tests have to be done
-  - 1080x2220 is fullt working.
+  - 1080x2220 is full working.
 All tests show good coordinates positioning.
+  - 1080x2280 is working.
+Remaining tests have to be done
+  - 1080x2340 is working.
+Remaining tests have to be done
-  - failing 1080x1920, but working on...
+  - failing on other resolutions, but working on...

 If you don't find your screen resolution and you want to contribue, follow these [instructions](wiki/ContributeWithScreens.md).